ABOUT JOSEPH HAYES

 • My live collaborations include spoken-word performances with renown composer and author David Amram; with jazz trumpeter Brian Groder at the legendary Jazz Gallery in New York and the Digital Media Arts Center in Orlando; with jazz ensemble La Lucha at the renowned Timucua White House; and for the Orlando International Fringe Festival.

-• As founder of the Word Play series and former Chair of Alternative Programming for The Timucua Arts Foundation, I presented a diverse series of events, including theater, live video, film; spoken word and poetry; and five World Premieres of my plays.
-In 2019, I was chosen as the only independent producer to participate in an artisitic partnership with the Orlando Science Center for their exhibition, Pompeii: The Immortal City, with a series of discussions, demonstrations and dinners called Pompeii's Table.
+• As founder of the Word Play series and former Chair of Alternative Programming for The Timucua Arts Foundation, I presented more than a dozen diverse events, including theater, live video, film; spoken word and poetry; and five World Premieres of my plays.
+In 2019, I was chosen as the only independent producer to participate in an artisitic partnership with the Orlando Science Center for their exhibition, Pompeii: The Immortal City, with a series of dinners, demonstrations and discussions called Pompeii's Table.
 I have been an Associate Artist in residence at the Atlantic Center for the Arts with Samuel R. Delany, Douglas Coupland and Cornelius Eady.

 • I have spotlighted the best of Central Florida's vibrant and creative jazz scene as producer of the Jazz On Edge series since 2008, and showcased more than 60 amazing artists to date, in a wide variety of venues.